Emma J. Wells: Early life and education

-Wells grew up in North Yorkshire, on the fringes of the Yorkshire Dales and where her grandmother instilled a passion for medieval architecture).
-She attended a Church of England primary school before being educated at Saint Francis Xavier Roman Catholic School, Richmond, and the University of York, where she read Art History and Buildings Archaeology.
-She was awarded her Doctorate from Durham University in 2013 (graduated) with a thesis entitled, An Archaeology of Sensory Experience: Pilgrimage in the Medieval Church c.1170-c.1550.
+Wells grew up in North Yorkshire, on the fringes of the Yorkshire Dales, where her grandmother instilled a passion for medieval architecture.
+She attended a Church of England primary school before being educated at St Francis Xavier (Roman Catholic) School in Richmond and the University of York, where she read Art History and Buildings Archaeology.
+She was awarded her Doctorate from Durham University in 2013 with a thesis entitled "An Archaeology of Sensory Experience: Pilgrimage in the Medieval Church c.1170–c.1550".

 Career

-During her doctoral research, Wells was a research consultant for the 2011 British Museum's ‘Treasures of Heaven: Saints, Relics, and Devotion in Medieval Europe’ exhibition and the 2012 Lindisfarne Gospels Durham Leverhulme Trust project.
+During her doctoral research, Wells was a research consultant for the 2011 British Museum's "Treasures of Heaven: Saints, Relics, and Devotion in Medieval Europe" exhibition and the 2012 Lindisfarne Gospels Durham Leverhulme Trust project.

 In 2012, Wells established Emma J. Wells Heritage Consultancy.
-The firm provided professional heritage and archaeology services, and was responsible for co-organising and co-leading a series of community projects throughout 2013 and 2014 including the HLF funded project, Charting Chipeling which sought to uncover the social and architectural history, and underlying archaeology, of Kiplin Hall in North Yorkshire, and was a contributing author on the resulting publication: Charting Chipeling: The Archaeology of the Kiplin Estate.
+The firm provided professional heritage and archaeology services, and was responsible for co-organising and co-leading a series of community projects throughout 2013 and 2014 including the HLF funded project, Charting Chipeling which sought to uncover the social and architectural history, and underlying archaeology, of Kiplin Hall in North Yorkshire, and was a contributing author to the resulting publication, Charting Chipeling: The Archaeology of the Kiplin Estate.
 She was also a partner on the HLF-funded Ledgerstone Survey of England and Wales.

 Between 2013 and 2014, Wells became a Visiting Lecturer in Theology at York St John University.
 In 2014, Wells was appointed as Programme Director and Associate Lecturer for the PGDip in Parish Church Studies at the University of York.
 In 2014, Wells was elected as Full Member of the Chartered Institute for Archaeologists.

 In 2016, she published Pilgrim Routes of the British Isles, which led the modern traveller along seven British routes with historic origins and taking in world-famous sites such as Holywell and Canterbury as well as locations on paths not so widely travelled.
-The book was lauded by Oxford art historian Janina Ramirez as “a beautifully written and hugely useful book”.
+The book was lauded by Oxford art historian Janina Ramirez as "a beautifully written and hugely useful book".